quoctrieu123/Project-NLP-Final/README.md

 In this repo, there are three folders:
 - Finetune T5: All the source code to fine-tune the T5 model
 - Encoder - Decoder LSTM: All the source code to train the Encoder - Decoder model
-- Errrant_eva: Folder to save file for ERRANT Evaluation
+- Errrant_eva: Folder to save file for ERRANT Evaluation (Precision, Recall, F0.5)

+The full version of our training dataset C4 can be found from here: [Kaggle C4 for GEC](https://www.kaggle.com/datasets/dariocioni/c4200m).
+The full version of our evaluation dataset Lang_8 can be found from here: [Lang_8](https://www.kaggle.com/datasets/studentramya/lang-8)

 1. Finetune T5:
 - Model Test: All the source code to test and evaluate the Fine-Tune T5